GAINSCO

+History

-GAINSCO's insurance operation was originally chartered as an underwriter of Commercial risks; operations that were discontinued and placed in a run-off in 2002.
-The Company marketed its commercial insurance through managing general agents, using “GAINSCO” and the block super-scribed letters “GA” as its primary logo identifiers.
+GAINSCO's insurance operation was originally chartered as an underwriter of Commercial risks, operations that were discontinued in 2002.
+It marketed its commercial insurance through managing general agents, using "GAINSCO" and the block super-scribed letters "GA" as its primary logo identifiers.
 These letters were derived from the abbreviated version of the name of the company's primary insurance subsidiary at that time, General Agents Insurance Company of America, Inc. This commercial insurance company was sold in 2007.

-In the late 1990s a Florida-based managing general agency and claims operation specializing in the non-standard personal automobile business established the cornerstone for GAINSCO's insurance marketing focus today.
-The Company completed a capital restructuring in 2005 which set the base for developing its business model.
-It consolidated its headquarters in Dallas,Texas in 2005.

-Through its insurance brand, GAINSCO Auto Insurance®, the company specializes in minimum-limits personal auto coverage and actively distributes its nonstandard personal auto products through independent retail agents across the United States.
-Its insurance company subsidiary (domiciled in Texas) is MGA Insurance Company, Inc.

 Beginning in 2005, a newly created GAINSCO logo mark incorporated a rising arrow in its name to inspire a progressively upward company.
-Registered marks include GAINSCO Auto Insurance® and Are You Driven®.
+Registered marks include GAINSCO Auto Insurance and Are You Driven.

-GAINSCO’s insurance company subsidiary, MGA Insurance Company, Inc. (MGA), reported Net Premiums Written for 2020 of $320 million and had Policyholders’ Surplus of $139.4 million on December 31, 2020.
-MGA’s Policyholders’ Surplus grew approximately 12% in 2020 over 2019, aided by its almost $29 million in Net Income for the 2020 annual period.
-In addition to the strong earnings result for 2020, MGA has reported double-digit Net Income results for the past five years and positive income results for the past 13 straight years.
-MGA’s 5-year Compounded Annual Growth Rate of Net Income, through 2020, is over 32%.
-Source: NAIC Statutory Annual Statements.